 Characteristics of sins and their expansions

-Epstein, Schiffman, Shemesh, and Yuval observe several parallels among the specific sins listed in mishnah 2 of Perek Chelek and the customs of the sect members. [באיזה כת מדובר?]
+Epstein, Schiffman, Shemesh, and Yuval observe several parallels among the specific sins listed in mishnah 2 of Perek Chelek and the customs of the Qumran sect.
 Others have noted the parallels between the additions of Rabbi Akiva and Abba Shaul and the Pharisees’ polemic with the sectarians, the Jewish Christians, who continued to attend synagogues but had begun to adopt the principles of Christian doctrine.
 We now examine some of these parallels:

 “One who says, there is no resurrection of the dead [from the Torah]”: According to the evidence from good mishnaic manuscripts, the words “from the Torah” were added at a later stage.
 Epstein believes that this part of the Mishnah is ancient and attributable to the sages of the Temple period; he assumes that “It is an anti-Sadducean mishnah against the Sadducees, who deny the resurrection of the dead.”
 The late addition “from the Torah” seemingly disputes the Christian conceptualization, according to which Jesus Christ changed the nature of the world through his miraculous resurrection.